Editorial Standards & Methodology

 Our content reflects practical, real-world experience with insurance recovery processes, regulatory compliance, and post-disaster documentation requirements.

-Our priority is clarity that homeowners can act on immediately.
+✓ Our priority is clarity homeowners can act on immediately.

 Expertise standards include:

-- Review of regulatory bulletins and official insurer guidance
+- Review of regulatory bulletins and insurer guidance

-- Clear separation of factual requirements from interpretive commentary
+- Clear separation of factual requirements from commentary

-Complex statutory language is translated into plain-language, step-by-step guidance without altering the underlying legal meaning.
+Complex statutory language is translated into plain-language, step-by-step guidance without altering legal meaning.

 All factual claims are supported by authoritative and verifiable sources.